-Psychology trainees often contribute to clinic-wide improvement efforts and assist staff in implementation, problem solving and evaluation of these approaches.
-Examples of past efforts include creating a token economy to improve compliance during medical visits, development of school note policies, and revision of shot administration procedures.
+As an intern, you will contribute to clinic-wide improvement efforts and help implement, problem-solve and evaluate these approaches.
+Examples of past efforts include creating a token economy to improve compliance during medical visits, the development of school note policies and the revision of vaccine administration procedures.

 The Geisinger PCBH team is committed to conducting clinical outcomes research on the integrated primary care model.
-Schedules include protected research time, and interns are strongly encouraged to participate in evaluation and dissemination efforts during their training.
-Trainees have routinely presented at national conferences, and contribute on manuscripts for publication.
+Schedules include protected research time, and we encourage you to participate in evaluation and dissemination efforts during training.
+Trainees have routinely presented at national conferences, and they contribute to manuscripts for publication.

 Selection procedures and benefits

-- Passed the comprehensive or qualifying exam by the application deadline; and
+- Passed the comprehensive or qualifying exam by the application deadline

 - Approved dissertation proposal by the application deadline